MiinGXx/SWE30003-Assignment3ObjectOrientedDesign-Part2/README.md

-# State Park CLI — ProposedProgram
+# National Park Manager Application

 This repository contains a small command-line application for managing state parks, selling tickets and merchandise, and customer/admin flows.